The University of Texas Health Science Center at San Antonio

 - The University of Texas Health Science Center at San Antonio lists these schools as ones to compare itself within federal IPEDS data, and they do the same back: The University of Texas Health Science Center at Houston, The University of Texas Medical Branch at Galveston, Louisiana State University Health Sciences Center-New Orleans

-- These institutions compare themselves to The University of Texas Health Science Center at San Antonio, but not vice versa: Hallmark University, University of Puerto Rico-Medical Sciences, The University of Tennessee Health Science Center, SUNY Downstate Health Sciences University, Medical University of South Carolina, Louisiana State University Health Sciences Center-Shreveport, Touro University Nevada
+- These institutions compare themselves to The University of Texas Health Science Center at San Antonio, but not vice versa: Hallmark University, The University of Tennessee Health Science Center, University of Puerto Rico-Medical Sciences, SUNY Downstate Health Sciences University, Medical University of South Carolina, Louisiana State University Health Sciences Center-Shreveport, Touro University Nevada

 Enrollment